dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 ## Upload files to a server with server-side rendering

-:::moniker range=">= aspnetcore-8.0"

-*This section applies to Interactive Server components in Blazor Web Apps.*
+*This section applies to Interactive Server components in Blazor Web Apps or Blazor Server apps.*

-:::moniker-end

-:::moniker range="< aspnetcore-8.0"

-*This section applies to Blazor Server apps.*

-:::moniker-end

 The following example demonstrates uploading files from a server-side app to a backend web API controller in a separate app, possibly on a separate server.